Registration for the 2026 summer season opens on February 7th at 9:00am!

 — All-Day (9:00 AM to 4:00 PM)

 Our oldest cohort of campers, Forest Adventurers, explore the forest with hikes that emphasize self-sufficiency, healthy risk assessment, and offer plenty of outdoor games, activities, and exploration.
-Collaboration skills are explored, and conservation ethics and natural stewardship concepts are introduced.
+Collaboration skills, conservation ethics, and natural stewardship concepts are explored.

 Medford High School